logiquants/Logiquants-Website/content/blog/tesla-analysis.md

 ### Verdict:

 1. <span style="color:black"><span style="font-family:Arial; font-size:1.2em;">• If you’ve gained on your investment in Tesla or lost less than 20%, consider selling some of your shares.
    • If you’re down more than 20% on your TSLA shares, determine their percentage of your portfolio.
-   **&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**• If they make up more than 20% of your investment account, consider selling &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;some.
+If they make up more than 20% of your investment account, consider selling some.
 Otherwise, hold them.
 2. </span></span>